Skip to main content

-CoinLedger exports a CSV file that is specifically formatted for TurboTax Online.
+CoinLedger exports a PDF file that is specifically formatted for TurboTax Online.
 Follow this guide to import your crypto trades into TurboTax Online using that file.

 Jump Ahead Table of Contents: